 One of my best childhood memories is participating in the Summer Reading Program at our local library.
 I loved bringing home a stack of new books to read and record every week, but it never felt like enough!
 I would fly right through my entire book stack in one afternoon and be dying to get back for more.
 If I had my way I would have visited all the city libraries in our area and participated in every program available.
 I had no idea there were more reading programs than just the ones the library offered us, though!
 After looking more into reading programs for my kids this year, I found there are many more options that go beyond our local library!
 Have you heard of any of these programs before?
 I know several of them were new to me!

-I’d like to note that none of these reading programs are meant to take the place of your local library program, because I think it’s important for kids to be a part of a community program and learn to access books via their local libraries.
+I’d like to note that none of these reading programs are meant to take the place of your local library program (because I think it’s important for kids to learn to access books via their local libraries).
 These programs are simply meant to provide more opportunities to read and enjoy summer vacation together.
-So choose one (or three!) more programs to supplement your local library one and enjoy reading with your kids this summer vacation!
+So choose one (or more!) programs to supplement your local library one and enjoy reading with your kids this summer vacation!

 This program actually runs all year long.
 You’ll want to make sure your kids are registered early because they do close enrollment when it’s full.
 Another benefit of this program is the great resources that go along with it!
 Find supplemental activities, worksheets, and even a few recipes to correspond with their book picks!

 This program is self-paced, just download the calendar and have kids record the books they read for two weeks, then return the paper to Chuck E. Cheese for ten free tokens to play 🙂

 This program is specifically for kids in kindergarten through fifth grade.
 If your child is the right age, it’s a fantastic program to participate in!
 Take a look at how they compare reading to sports training in their reading journal.
 All kids have to do is read their books, fill out their journal, and be rewarded with free books from Barnes & Noble!